autogluon/autogluon/docs/index.md

 : Automatically utilize SOTA models without expert knowledge.

 Easy to Deploy
-: Easily deploy to the cloud.
+: Move from experimentation to production with cloud predictors and pre-built containers.

 Customizable
-: Extensible with custom feature processing, model, and metrics.
+: Extensible with custom feature processing, models, and metrics.

 ## {octicon}`rocket` Quick Examples